alunacjones/LSL.Scrutor.Extensions/readme.md

 ## DecorateWithInterceptor

-Scrutor provides great `Decorator` functionality but sometimes a more [Aspect Oreinted Programming](https://www.google.com/search?client=firefox-b-d&q=aspect+oriented+programming) paradigm is needed.
+Scrutor provides great `Decorator` functionality but sometimes a more [Aspect Oriented Programming](https://www.google.com/search?client=firefox-b-d&q=aspect+oriented+programming) paradigm is needed.

-[Castle.Core](https://www.nuget.org/packages/castle.core/) provides great interception capabilites that this method utilises.
+[Castle.Core](https://www.nuget.org/packages/castle.core/) provides great interception capabilities that this method utilises.

 ### Example

 Given definitions for the following in an assembly:

-> **NOTE**: The following example expectes that an `IConsole` implementation is registered in the `IServiceCollection`
+> **NOTE**: The following example expects that an `IConsole` implementation is registered in the `IServiceCollection`
 > See [LSL.AbstractConsole](https://www.nuget.org/packages/LSL.AbstractConsole) for an implementation that can be used with
 > an `IServiceCollection` via the [LSL.AbstractConsole.ServiceProvider](https://www.nuget.org/packages/LSL.AbstractConsole.ServiceProvider)
 > package.